 Assess any potential locations for snake breeding or habitation

 Sealing any areas where snakes are able to breach

 Provide a standard one year warranty on exclusion/repair work performed

 During our consultation we will report back to the homeowner or business owner with our findings.

 We will then discuss what it will take to completely seal the property

 to assure no future occurrence and begin the trapping process.

 Our trapping process begins right after we perform the consultation with our client!

 Do snake repellents actually work?

-When people call us about a snake in the house our first goal is to find it and remove it.
-We can use a variety of methods to do that.
-We might use powder to track it’s location, we might employ glue boards with an attractant to catch the snake, and of course we’ll look for it in the usual hiding places.
+When we receive calls from clients about snakes in their homes, our first priority is to locate the snake and remove it.
+Our technicians have a variety of methods to work with.
+He may use powder to track the snake's location, or glue boards with an attractant to catch the snake.
+And of course he will look for it in the usual hiding places.